cosmos/ibc/spec/app/ics-interchain-queries/README.md

     // Check that there exists a client of the Queried Chain.
 The client will be used to verify the query result. abortTransactionUnless(queryClientState(clientId) !== null)

-    // Check that timeoutHeight is greater than the current height, otherwise the query will always timeout. abortTransactionUnless(timeoutHeight > getCurrentHeight())
+    // Check that timeoutHeight is greater than the current height, otherwise the query will always time out. abortTransactionUnless(timeoutHeight > getCurrentHeight())

     // Generate a unique query identifier.